erindelaney/trilight/README.md

 3. Open a program in the Arduino IDE

 ## Running programs
+1. Open program from the "Programs" folders in the Arduino IDE
+2. Make any edits (if desired) and save
-1. Connect USB cable
+3. Connect USB cable
-2. Press "upload" (right facing arrow in top bar)
+4. Press "upload" (right facing arrow in top bar)

 ## Troubleshooting